KaimeraWorks/Phaseworld-Pioneer/README.md

 	Cooler looking HP, Mana, Light bars - think Path of Exile

+	Figure out what player group is being used for - forgot

 	Make neighbor tile calculations use "memory" neighbors for weaker values instead